 Education is a top focus of Norway’s development policy, particularly for girls

-Norway is the seventh-largest government donor to global education, spending US$327 million on education ODA in 2015, according to OECD data (latest year for which full data is available).
-This represents 8% of Norway’s total ODA, in line with the OECD average, and makes it the 13th-largest donor to education as a proportion of its total ODA.
+Norway is the sixth-largest government donor to global education, spending US$408 million on education ODA in 2016, according to OECD data.
+This represents 9% of Norway’s total ODA, above the DAC average of 8% and makes it the 10th-largest donor to education as a proportion of its total ODA.
 Unlike other donors, Norway spends almost all education ODA on education programs abroad: It reports almost no scholarships and other costs of students from developing countries studying in Norway as education ODA.

 The successive governments of Prime Minister (PM) Erna Solberg have made education Norway’s top development policy priority since 2013.
 This focus was reiterated in Norway’s April 2017 white paper on development priorities and the Sustainable Development Goals (SDGs), ‘Common responsibility for the common future – the SDGs and Norwegian development policy’.
 In line with this political priority, funding to education has grown and will continue to do so.
 In 2013, PM Solberg pledged to double the education ODA budget between 2013 and 2017.
 According to the government, the budget went from NOK1.7 billion (US$202 million, or 7% of total ODA) to NOK3.4 billion (US$405 million, or 13% of total ODA) by 2017.
 OECD data confirms this trajectory.
-Education ODA as reported to the OECD DAC increased by 43% between 2013 and 2015, going from US$229 million to US$326 million in the time-period.
-The increase is driven by greater spending on primary education, which grew from US$123 million in 2013 to US$186 million in 2015.
-Funding continues to increase, and reached US$249 million in 2016.
+Education ODA as reported to the OECD DAC increased by 78% between 2013 and 2016, going from US$229 million to US$408 million in the time-period.
+The increase is driven by greater spending on primary education, which grew from US$123 million in 2013 to US$249 million in 2016.
 This is in line with Norway’s focus on achieving universal primary education as a fundamental human right and key driver of development.

 In addition to increasing its own financial support, Norway has assumed international leadership in bringing global education, and particularly girls’ education, higher on the development agenda: Solberg co-initiated the International Commission on Financing Global Education Opportunity and hosted the Oslo Summit on Education for Development in 2015.
 The Commission aims to set the course on how to promote and find innovative financing solutions for education in order to achieve the SDGs.
 Norway has also championed improving education services in humanitarian crises: Norway is one of five founding donors of the initiative ‘Education Cannot Wait’, a special fund launched in 2016 that aims to improve access to education services in humanitarian emergencies and crises.